romarioputra/InAI-packform/README.md

 #### Web Design Philosophies

 <p>
 I am trying to implement a Z-shaped layout (https://uxplanet.org/z-shaped-pattern-for-reading-web-content-ce1135f92f1c).
 The reason for this is that the Z-shaped layout allows users to scan the web and quickly find the main information they are looking for, such as net assets, gross income, or their gains.
+As the article said, scanning means they only stop to read when something catches the eye.
 </p>